sgherbst/svinst/README.md

 ## Installation

-Download a binary from the [Releases](https://github.com/sgherbst/svinst/releases) tab, or clone and build using a ``make`` target for your system.
+Download a binary for your system from the [Releases](https://github.com/sgherbst/svinst/releases) tab.

 If you want to build the code yourself, you'll need to have [Rust](https://www.rust-lang.org/tools/install) installed.
+Then clone+build using the appropriate Makefile target.

 ```shell
 > git clone https://github.com/sgherbst/svinst.git